bdague324/Training-model/README.md

 # :wq is to write and quit
 ```
-Here below a figure representing the opened file by the Vi_editor
+Here below a figure representing the opened file using the VI_editor

 ![Légende](IP_change.png)

 ## Third instance

 This instance is used as the "back end".
 This last instance do the prediction.

+In this instance, we need to install opencv to execute "keras_flask.py" file.